How to Get a SIM Card in Brazil (And Why an eSIM May Be the Easier Option)

 • no paperwork or CPF number required

-• activation takes only a few minutes
+• activation usually takes just a few minutes

 • your regular SIM can stay in your phone